-Offered fall and spring semesters.
+Offered spring semester.
 Three hours lecture and three hours laboratory a week.
 Fee: \$65.00.
-Inclusive Access Fee: \$73.00.
+Inclusive Access Fee: \$91.00.

 This course is a continuation of Biological Science 101.
 Includes a study of whole organism biology, including diversity of all kingdoms, macroevolution and microevolution, and basic principles of ecology.
 Ecological topics include population ecology, how species interact within communities, biogeochemical cycles, ecological pyramids, and ways that humans affect the environment.
 The laboratory work involves the examination of biological specimens, including some dissection of organisms.